 Prof. Dr. phil.
 Christine Clavien, Delegate Network Romandie, Ethics

 Prof. Dr. med.
-Monica Escher, Division of Palliative Medicine
+Monica Escher, palliative.ch

 Nathalie Gerber, SRK Switzerland, Counselling and Stakeholder Organization

 lic. iur.
-Debora Gianinazzi, Federal Office of Justice, Law
+Debora Gianinazzi, Federal Office of Justice, Law (until end of 2021)

 Renate Gurtner Vontobel, MPH, palliative ch